meshplay/meshplay/docs/pages/project/contributing/contributing-docs.md

 {% include alert.html type="warning" title="Don't Commit Gemfile" content="If you have followed the third step then please don't commit the changes made on `Gemfile` and `Gemfile.lock` in your branch to preserve integrity, else the CI action will fail to generate the site preview during PR." %}

 ### Using Gitpod
-- Ensure you have an account on <a href="https://www.gitpod.io/" class="meshery-light">Gitpod</a> and add the <a href="https://chromewebstore.google.com/detail/gitpod/dodmmooeoklaejobgleioelladacbeki" class="meshery-light">Gitpod extension</a> to your browser.
+- Ensure you have an account on <a href="https://www.gitpod.io/" class="meshplay-light">Gitpod</a> and add the <a href="https://chromewebstore.google.com/detail/gitpod/dodmmooeoklaejobgleioelladacbeki" class="meshplay-light">Gitpod extension</a> to your browser.
-- Open your forked Meshery repository on GitHub.
+- Open your forked Meshplay repository on GitHub.
-- Click on the "**Gitpod**" button in the top right corner of the repository page (it is only visible with the <a href="https://chromewebstore.google.com/detail/gitpod/dodmmooeoklaejobgleioelladacbeki" class="meshery-light">Gitpod browser extension</a> installed).
+- Click on the "**Gitpod**" button in the top right corner of the repository page (it is only visible with the <a href="https://chromewebstore.google.com/detail/gitpod/dodmmooeoklaejobgleioelladacbeki" class="meshplay-light">Gitpod browser extension</a> installed).

 {% include alert.html type="dark" title="About Gitpod" content="Gitpod will automatically clone and open the repository for you in a browser-based version of Visual Studio Code.
-It will also automatically build the project for you on launch, comes with Docker and other tools pre-installed, making it one of the fastest ways to spin up a development environment for <a href='https://github.com/meshery/meshery'>Meshery.</a>" %}
+It will also automatically build the project for you on launch, comes with Docker and other tools pre-installed, making it one of the fastest ways to spin up a development environment for <a href='https://github.com/meshplay/meshplay'>Meshplay.</a>" %}

 - After opening the project on Gitpod, change to the docs directory.